oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.md

 The `default` value for this is `false`.

 For any failing test, a CSAF Extension Test SHALL be provided.
+A CSAF Tool that encounters a critical extension it does not have implemented SHALL fail processing of the CSAF document, unless the user explicitly forces it to continue.

 ### 2.4.5 Metadata <a id='metadata'></a>